shinyay/kubernetes-introduction-from-docker/chapter-03.md

 # Chapter 3: Overview of Kubernetes

-In this chapter, we’ll introduce Kubernetes, the powerful container orchestration platform.
-You’ll gain an understanding of its key concepts, components, and how it helps manage containerized applications at scale.
+In this chapter, we'll introduce Kubernetes, the powerful container orchestration platform.
+Building on the Docker container knowledge from Chapter 1, you'll now learn how Kubernetes helps manage these containers at scale, understanding its key concepts, components, and architecture.

 ---